 As I stated above, I found this story in the About archives, where it was submitted as “The Shrieking Hulk.”
 I knew the website would be a gold mine, but I didn’t think it’d help me this much when it came to finding stories.
 Thank God I found sustained_disgust’s iceberg, or I would have never discovered this treasure trove of weirdness.

 This case was submitted by an anonymous user in April 2008.
 Although they submitted anonymously, they clarified early on that they were a “young boy,” so I will be referring to them as Victor.
-Anyway, the encounter with this “Shrieking Hulk” occurred around 1990 to 1992; Victor said he couldn’t “remember exactly.”
+Anyway, the encounter with this “Shrieking Hulk” occurred between 1990 and 1992; Victor said he couldn’t “remember exactly.”
 What he did remember is that he was “younger” and between the ages of 5 and 18.
 Now, I’m not the best at math, but I’m pretty sure that the difference between those numbers isn’t 2.

 Okay, joking aside, Victor later said that he was between the ages of 5 and 7, which would mean that he submitted this report when he was in his 20s.
 You know, I just want to say that I’m a bit surprised nobody at About bothered to fix that error.
 The first time I read this, I was taken aback, and I initially thought I may have misread the dates given.
 Thankfully, no, I didn’t, and it was merely a weird typo.
 My eyesight is nowhere near as bad as I briefly thought it was.
 As for the inconsistency in Victor’s age, I’m not sure, but I don’t want to linger on it for too long, so let’s get back on track.